JoinSEEDS/seeds-light-wallet-notifications/README.md

 > npm i
 > node substreams.js

+### Future improvements

+We actually need to subscribe to a stream of all transactions, then manually filter allowed tokens from the token master list or the Firebase tokens list.
+Right now we only send notifications for SEEDS tokens, no other supported tokens.

 #### Old system

 The old notificaiton system was based on mongoDB - when we were running our own node.
 MongoDB is no longer supported and we don't run our own node anymore anyway so transaction detection needed to be rewritten from scratch.